postlund/search-card/README.md

 ## Getting errors?

 Clear the browser cache, restart Home Assistant and make sure the configuration is correct.
+Also make sure [card-tools](https://github.com/thomasloven/lovelace-card-tools) is installed properly.

 If you believe you have found an error, please write an issue.